Introduction to Stream Processing in FME

 We’ve gone through the process of filtering and enhancing stream data, and now we’re ready to write the features to a database.

-Create a database writer of your choice such as PostGIS or SQL Server Spatial.
+Create a database writer of your choice, such as PostGIS or SQL Server Spatial.
 For the table definition, select Automatic.
 Once the writer feature type is added to the canvas, connect it to the AttributeManager.
 Set the table name to something unique.
 Confirm the Feature Operation is “Insert” and the Table Handling is “Create If Needed”.
 Click OK.

 Select the writer feature type on the canvas, and click “Edit Parameters”.
 Expand the Advanced section, and note that the Features Per Transaction is 1000 by default.
 The writer will commit a bulk insert of 1000 records at a time.
-This value can be adjusted depending on how frequently you want to write data to your database depending on the stream volumes.
-More information on this can be found in our article for Writing to Databases When Running in Stream Mode.
+This value can be adjusted based on how frequently you want to write data to your database and the stream volumes.
+More information on this can be found in our article, "Writing to Databases When Running in Stream Mode."

 image19.png